livekit/livekit_composite/livekit-examples/agent-starter-embed/README.md

 <img src="./.github/assets/app-icon.png" alt="Voice Assistant App Icon" width="100" height="100">

-# Agent Embed Starter
+# Web Embed Agent Starter

-This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents) that provides an example of how you might approach building a LiveKit web embed using the [LiveKit JavaScript SDK](https://github.com/livekit/client-sdk-js).
+This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents) that provides an example of how you might approach building web embed using the [LiveKit JavaScript SDK](https://github.com/livekit/client-sdk-js).
 It supports [voice](https://docs.livekit.io/agents/start/voice-ai) and [transcriptions](https://docs.livekit.io/agents/build/text/).

 This template is built with Next.js and is free for you to use or modify as you see fit.